hillhacks/website/pages/faq.md

 When can I come?
-: The unconference and set-up for the main conference all begin on 18<sup>th</sup> May 2018.
-We have the venue until 31<sup>st</sup>
+: The unconference and set-up for the main conference all begin on 26<sup>th</sup> May 2022.
+We have the venue until 16<sup>th</sup>
-  May 2018.
+  June 2022.
 If you would like to come earlier or stay later, you should make your own arrangements.
 Contact the [mailing list][ml] for pointers.
 ^

 When is the main conference?
-: 24-27 May 2018.
+: 3rd June - 10th June 2022.
 ^

 How do I get there?